 You will be treated in a Swiss hospital by a doctor.
-The hospital will usually be in your local canton and often there is more than one hospital within an area.
-You will usually be restricted to choosing a hospital in your own canton if you don’t have enhanced medical cover as part of your Swiss health insurance.
-You’ll need to take along your European Health Insurance Card (for European citizens) or proof of your Swiss health insurance policy to access Swiss healthcare medical services.
+The hospital is usually in your local canton and often there is more than one hospital within an area.
+However, you are usually restricted to a hospital in your own canton if you don’t have enhanced medical cover as part of your Swiss health insurance.
+You’ll also need to take along your European Health Insurance Card (for European citizens) or proof of your Swiss health insurance policy to access Swiss healthcare medical services.

-Hospitals in Switzerland have three types of wards: general (two to four patients), semi-private (two patients) or private for one patient only.
-If you have private health insurance in Switzerland, you can choose your own doctor and get a private room.
+Hospitals in Switzerland have three types of wards: general (two to four patients), semi-private (two patients), and private (one patient).
+If you have private health insurance in Switzerland, you can also choose your own doctor and get a private room.
 If you only have basic Swiss health insurance, it covers medical and nursing care and outpatient follow-up although you will be asked to pay a fee per day towards these costs.

 Many doctors in Switzerland and senior health professionals will speak excellent English, while nurses and other staff won’t always be English speakers but there will almost always be someone within the building who can help.

 If you need emergency treatment at a Swiss hospital, you will typically be required to show proof of Swiss health insurance, although this doesn’t necessarily mean you’ll be refused in an emergency.